 As in most friendships, they have a spat.

 Then more shared adventures.

 They visit the beach (note the lovely point of view) and go fishing and jump rope.
 The seasons pass.

 Burningham says so much in that little girl’s posture; says so much with the empty chair.

 But he does not leave it there.
 This is a children’s book, after all.
-So on to page 32 and a promise of the future.
+On to page 32 and a promise of the future!

 So it goes.
 I am a Granma myself now and I love to share John Burningham’s books with our grandchildren.
 Thanks, John Burningham for your wonderful books.
 Rest in peace.